Custom Colors

 Using a Custom Color

-Once you have defined a custom color in the expression list and given it a name (left image, below), it will appear as an option in the style menu for any object (right image, below).
-Hover over the color swatch to see your name for this color.
+Once you define a custom color in the expression list and assign it a variable name, it will appear as a selectable option in any object's options menu.
+Hover over the color swatch to view the name you gave it.
+You can combine multiple colors from the list to create a multicolored object.

 Accessibility